 7. Base your character on existing personality traits

-For some, the creative flair needed to transform themselves into their character comes easily, for
+For some, the creative flair needed to transform themselves into their character comes easily, for others though, acting like someone else entirely doesn’t come quite as easily.

 One of the easiest ways to create a convincing character is to take an existing personality trait and exaggerate that.
 If you have a gregarious side, you could inflate that to become a more flamboyant character.
 If you’re naturally quite reserved, you might want to play a bookish type.